OisinWatkins/Intelligent_Signal_Reader/README.md

 ### Intelligent Fourier Transform:
-_Fourier_Transform.py_ contains the code involved in performing either a Discrete Fourier Transform (DFT) or a Fast Fourier Transform (FFT) and the definitions of DFT1D and FFT1D layers which can be added to a network.
-These layers contain "radius" and "angle" attributes which tune the respective algorithm relative to the application to which they are applied.
+_Fourier_Transform.py_ contains the code involved in performing either a Discrete Fourier Transform (DFT) or a Fast Fourier Transform (FFT) and the definitions of DFT and FFT layers which can be added to a network.
+These layers contain very few attributes, the primary attribute being the "twiddle array", which is the active matrix used to perform the transform.
+This matrix is trained over time.